Beginnings and Endings

 staring hopefully at a page of music.

-Short sleeves puff near her pinafore straps,
+Short sleeves puff against her pinafore straps,

 plaid ribbons tie back her braids.